Cate Reese

-Catherine Reese is an American college basketball player for the Arizona Wildcats of the Pac-12 Conference.
-A three-time All-Pac-12 selection, she helped the Wildcats advance to the national championship game as a junior.
-Reese attended Cypress Woods High School in Cypress, Texas, where she was rated a five-star recruit by ESPN and named a McDonald's All-American, and joined Arizona as the highest-rated recruit in program history.
+Catherine Reese (born November 5, 1999) is an American professional basketball player for Kangoeroes Mechelen of the Belgian Women's Basketball League.
+She played college basketball for the Arizona Wildcats.
+A four-time All-Pac-12 selection, Reese helped the Wildcats advance to the national championship game as a junior and win the Women's National Invitational Tournament as a freshman.
+She attended Cypress Woods High School in Cypress, Texas, where she was rated a five-star recruit by ESPN and named a McDonald's All-American, and joined Arizona as the highest-rated recruit in program history.

 Early life and high school career

 Catherine Reese was born prematurely and was kept in an intensive care unit for three weeks because her lungs were not developed enough.
 She began playing basketball at age seven.
 Reese attended Cypress Woods High School in Cypress, Texas and became a starter in her freshman season in 2014 under coach Virginia Flores.
 As a freshman, she averaged 12.2 points and 8.3 rebounds per game, helping her team win the Class 6A state title, its first state championship.
 In her sophomore season, Reese averaged 20.8 points and 12.8 rebounds per game, and was named District 17-6A Most Valuable Player (MVP).
 That year, she joined the Texas Elite Amateur Athletic Union program.
 As a junior, she averaged 22.3 points and 13.2 rebounds per game.
 In her senior season, Reese averaged 30.6 points and 15.3 rebounds per game, earning District 17-6A MVP honors.
 She competed in the McDonald's All-American Game, where she recorded eight points and five rebounds.
 She left as a three-time Class 6A all-state selection by the Texas Association of Basketball Coaches, and as Cypress Woods' all-time leader in points and rebounds.